kajolpawar22/Entrepreneurship/ExecutionReport.md

 - Logo placed strategically on the left for brand recognitions

 # 4. Development Challenges
+The development of the business has not always been smooth sailing, this section details some of the key challenges we encountered and our solution steps to tackle them.

 ## 4.1 Technical Challenges

 ### **AI Implementation Barriers**
 - **Challenge:** Developing an AI system capable of analyzing communication patterns, providing contextual feedback, and adapting to different professional scenarios requires specialized expertise and substantial training data.
-- **Current Status:** We've researched available third-party NLP APIs that could support initial functionality while we develop more customized solutions.
 - **Mitigation Plan:** We're pursuing a hybrid approach that leverages existing AI services (such as Azure Cognitive Services or Google Cloud NLP) for our MVP, while simultaneously developing a roadmap for more specialized models as we gather user data and feedback.

 ### **Technical Performance Considerations**
 - **Challenge:** Real-time communication analysis requires efficient processing to provide timely feedback without degrading user experience.
-- **Current Status:** Our prototype has identified potential performance bottlenecks, particularly around simultaneous audio processing and feedback generation.
 - **Mitigation Plan:** We're exploring edge processing for certain analysis components and investigating optimization techniques to ensure responsive performance even on lower-bandwidth connections.

 ## 4.2 Market Challenges
 As we've begun introducing PropelAI to the market, several key validation challenges have emerged:

 ### **Communicating AI-Powered Value Proposition**